-Since 2019, the city of San Salvador is no longer one of the 50 most dangerous cities in the world.
-The Salvadoran capital city left the notorious list as one of the top most dangerous cities in the world in 2019 and has not returned since.
+Since 2019, San Salvador has no longer been among the 50 most dangerous cities in the world.
+The Salvadoran capital exited this notorious list in 2019 and hasn’t returned since.

 The cities of El Salvador (in particular the capital city, San Salvador) disappeared from the map of the 50 most violent cities in the world in 2019.
 In 2015, San Salvador was ranked third.
 It is an extraordinary result that must be recognized.
 Tiziano Breda.